-Step 6 Collect the appropriate number of handbooks from the Lay Ministry Team (if you intend to refer to the hard copies.)
+Step 6 Collect the appropriate number of handbooks from Parish Support (if you intend to refer to the hard copies.)
 Run the course!
 Step 7 Having completed the concluding session all participants to be commissioned will need to undertake a period of reflection with their incumbent concerning potential LWL Ministry.
-Step 8 The Commissioning Service details need to be arranged directly with the relevant Area Office and confirmed to the Lay Ministry Administrator.
+A written reflection 'Why I believe God is calling me to the ministry of a Lay Worship Leader' may be helpful, but is not compulsory.
+For those who have literacy difficulties, their reflection could happen in any format that the participant feels comfortable with, such as video or audio recording.
+The important thing is that they are engaged in a period of reflection with their incumbent concerning their potential ministry.
+Step 8 The Commissioning Service details need to be arranged directly with the relevant Area Office and confirmed to the Parish Support team.
 The Commissioning will be undertaken by either the suffragan bishop or an archdeacon.
 Please confirm the names of those going forward for Commissioning.
-The Lay Ministry Administrator will check that they have the necessary DBS clearance and have undertaken the appropriate safeguarding training.
+Parish Support will check that they have the necessary DBS clearance and have undertaken the appropriate safeguarding training.
 The incumbent is responsible for ensuring the person has been safely recruited in all other respects.
-Step 9 The participant and incumbent agree the Role Description prior to commissioning.
+Step 9 The participant and incumbent agree the Ministry Specification prior to commissioning.
 Participants complete the checklist and feedback prior to commissioning.
-Course leaders are encouraged to share any feedback with the Lay Ministry Team for future reference and improvements.
+Course leaders are encouraged to share any feedback with the Parish Support team for future reference and improvements.